Why Do Cats Follow Their Owners Into the Bathroom?

 Shortly after we adopted Ghosty we found out just how much she hated water.
 After the poor girl had an accident while traveling in her carrier, my husband took it upon himself to give her a shower.
 The aftermath was a very wet and very angry Ghost Cat.

 I thought that her traumatic shower experience would keep her out of the bathroom, but Ghost Cat was not about to give me any alone time in there.
-She just could not stand to see that door closed.
+She just could not stand to see that door closed.2.
+Cats think toilet paper is simply irresistible

 Every cat guardian knows that toilet paper must be guarded, or the humans in the household will have to get used to wiping with shreds.
 It seems no cat can resist a white spool of Charmin.
-Those soft cylinders make for fun games of unravelling and shredding.
+Those soft cylinders make for fun games of unravelling and shredding.3.
+Cats love the taste of human bathwater

 If you’ve got a cat who won’t drink from her water dish, water cooler or water fountain, just try taking a bath with her in the room.
-For some reason, Ghost Cat just can’t pass up the opportunity to sip from a tub I’m soaking in, or lick the shower floor after I pull back the curtain.
+For some reason, Ghost Cat just can’t pass up the opportunity to sip from a tub I’m soaking in, or lick the shower floor after I pull back the curtain.4.
+Cats just don’t get privacy (theirs or ours)

 Cats don’t need privacy to go to the litter box, and mine seem to think that humans shouldn’t either.
 Back in our old apartment everything was out in the open — including Ghosty’s litter.
 I’d be stirring the spaghetti and she’d lock eyes with me while fertilizing her sand.
 Now that our compact downtown days are behind us, we’re basking in the square footage of our little bungalow, so Ghosty and Specter have their own special cat room to squat in.
 I think Ghost Cat still remembers the days when she was expected to poop with an audience, though, because she sure thinks I should have one.
-I have to tell my cats shoo so that I can … you know.
+I have to tell my cats shoo so that I can … you know.5.
+Cats love us

 I will always brush my teeth and even bathe with them in the bathroom, but despite what Ghost Cat thinks, there are some times when a girl just needs to be alone with the throne.
 If I shut the door on my cats they’ll either go bother my husband until I return from the bathroom, or they’ll both plop down in front of the bathroom door and just wait for me to come out.
 I have to admit, it’s kind of oddly adorable and heartwarming to open the door to find your little furry friends have been waiting on you.